Renal Function TestRenal Function Test

 Renal Function Test

-Below is the creatinine levels chart which indicate the normal creatinine for man, women, teenager and toddler in blood and urine samples.
+Below is the creatinine levels chart which indicates the normal creatinine for men, women, teenagers, and toddlers in blood and urine samples.

 There are many reasons for an elevated level of serum creatinine in your blood.
 They are-